funnynnuf/3d/README.md

  # 3ds.hacks.guide

-A complete guide to 3DS (and 2DS) custom firmware, from stock to boot9strap.
+A  mirror of a complete guide to 3DS (and 2DS) custom firmware, from stock to boot9strap.

 [https://funnynnuf.github.io/3d/](https://funnynnuf.github.io/3d/)